 All our riders are trained to an advanced riding level and must hold a recognised advanced riding qualification such as IAM or ROSPA.
 To ride for us you must be over 25 years of age, hold a full unrestricted motorcycle licence and have had no recent “at fault” accidents.

 It’s a hugely rewarding experience.
 You can ride as regularly as you’d like, few rides are rarely the same.
 You will be part of a great, enthusiastic team of riders and support crew.
 All of whom have one thing in common - they are doing this to Help our Hospitals Save Lives (and they get to ride motorcycles….)

 If you are working towards an advanced qualification you can still join us as a non-rider.

 Our controllers are essential to our operation.

-As a controller for YFW Blood Bikes, you will take calls from hospitals while organising and dispatching our riders are necessary.
-This could involve leasing with other blood bike groups around the country to organise long distance relays or balancing the logistics of our own riders and motorcycles.
+As a controller for YFW Blood Bikes, you will take calls from hospitals while organising and dispatching our riders as necessary.
+This could involve liaising with other blood bike groups around the country to organise long distance relays or balancing the logistics of our own riders and motorcycles.

 The service we provide is completely free of charge to the NHS and all members of YFW Blood Bikes are UNPAID volunteers.
-We save the NHS a large amount of money but more importantly, we ensure blood and other essential supplies are available at hospitals when needed.
+We save the NHS a large amount of money but more importantly, we ensure blood and other essential supplies are available whenever they are needed.